You are hereAbout ›

 While each College has its own personality, there are many experiences that will be the same for every first-year student:

-- Freshman Seminar 101.
-In the fall, each freshman is enrolled in a College-specific seminar.
+- First-year student Seminar 101.
+In the fall, each first-year student is enrolled in a College-specific seminar.
 It's a semester-long opportunity to get acquainted with Stony Brook, taught by staff who know and understand the campus community.
 The course is designed to give new students the skills they need for success — both academic and social — while exploring aspects of the Colleges' respective themes.

 - Student Involvement.
 Each College hosts frequent, varied social and educational activities.
 Students can easily get involved through College student councils and programming boards.